 With an alluring mix of gorgeous beaches and sunny Mediterranean climate, ancient architecture and medieval cities, it’s no wonder that Croatia is one of Europe’s most appealing destinations.
-Croatia’s beautiful coastline is perhaps one of its biggest draw cards with UNESCO listed Dubrovnik, historically rich Split, picturesque Opatija serving as excellent starting points for sailing cruises around the island-studded crystal waters of the Adriatic Sea including the glamorous island of Hvar, forested Mljet and beach-haven Brac.
-This week’s photo showcase highlights our top 10 pick of the best things to see and do on any sailing trip in Croatia.
+Croatia’s beautiful coastline is perhaps one of its biggest draw cards with UNESCO listed Dubrovnik, historically rich Split and picturesque Opatija serving as excellent starting points for sailing cruises around the island-studded crystal waters of the Adriatic Sea including the glamorous island of Hvar, forested Mljet and beach-haven Brac.
+This week we look at the highlights with our top 10 pick of the best things to see and do on any sailing trip in Croatia.

 1. Wander through the Old Town in Dubrovnik

 Labelled the ‘Pearl of the Adriatic’ by Lord Byron, the attractive UNESCO-listed city of Dubrovnik is Croatia’s most popular destination with magnificent fortified walls, ornate palaces, monasteries and baroque buildings standing on marble streets.
 Dubrovnik is also blessed with a divine landscape of beaches, woodland and gorgeous islands littering the crystal seas.

 Carpeted with verdant forest, a sprinkling of fields, charming vineyards and tranquil villages, the beauty of Mljet has to be seen to be believed.
 The western half of the island is a stunning national park characterised by two deep lakes.
 With five distinct forest tree varieties, abounding fauna, plus lush vegetation, it’s easy to see why Mljet is called the ‘Green Island’.